 Color options are pretty limited when compared to other Keurig models, and both are available in jet black and rhubarb color, with the K55 also having a full white version.
 The white definitely isn’t my personal favorite, since it just doesn’t really strike me like the best color for a coffee maker, but that might be just me.

 The K55 does have smoother buttons and it feels a bit nicer overall, although the difference isn’t that noticeable.
-It can make the overall usage experience a little more pleasant though, which, after all, can make a different if you pay attention to details and the small things in life.
+It can make the overall usage experience a little more pleasant though, which, after all, can make a difference if you pay attention to details and the small things in life.

 Built and durability

-I now use the K55 and while it’s too soon to tell, this coffee brewer does feel more durable than the K50.
+I now use the Keurig K55 and while it’s too soon to tell, this coffee brewer does feel more durable than the K50.
 The K55 weights just under 15lbs, compared to the K50’s eight pounds, meaning that it’s overall heavier, while it also feels like it has less plastic.
 I haven’t taken it apart yet, but the K55 doesn’t have that “plastic” coffee taste that is often mentioned to accompany cups brewed with the K50 in user reviews from around the Internet.

 Other than that, both brewers have removable trays, obviously.
 They also both have the Keurig standard sized water reservoir, which can contain up to 48 ounces of liquid.
 This is more than enough for a home coffee machine of this class and anything larger would just be overdoing it.